 Historic England maintains the List in England.
 Please refer above for Scotland and Wales.
 If a building is considered by the Secretary of State for Digital, Culture, Media and Sport to be of special architectural or historic interest it will be included on a list of such buildings.

 Historic England Guidance on De-Listing a property provides an overview of the application process for removing a building from the List, also known as de-listing.
 It should be noted that an application for de-listing is a separate process from the review of listing decisions, which is a challenge to the validity of a recent listing decision.
 More details can be found on the DCMS website.

 Can I install uPVC windows as replacements for original windows

 For Listed properties, authentic windows and doors are key elements of the architectural and historic special interest of the building.
 They contribute to the character of any property.
 Proposed works that may affect the special architectural and historic interest of a Listed Building will require Listed Buildings Consent.
 Where a building is not Listed but is located within a Conservation Area, Planning Permission for upgrading and renovation works may still be needed.
 These works are covered by Article 4 Directions.
-We have prepared a blog of useful detail that can be read here.
+We have prepared a blog on the use of uPVC windows in historic buildings.

 I have a Listed Property.
 What redecoration may be permitted?

 If your property is Listed or in a Conservation Area, you should seek early guidance before making any changes either externally or internally as consent may be required.
 You could make contact with your Local Planning Authority Conservation Officer for advice, or visit the Historic England website Advice pages.